India brings in new rules to reduce transfer pricing tax disputes

-NEW DELHI, Sept 18 India will introduce new tax rules on Wednesday, the finance ministry said, in a move aimed as reducing litigation with multinational companies over transfer pricing.
+NEW DELHI India will introduce new tax rules on Wednesday, the finance ministry said, in a move aimed at reducing litigation with multinational companies over transfer pricing.

 Transfer pricing is a practice used by multinational companies around the world to reduce their tax burden by paying for services across borders between their different units.